Buying a Car in New Zealand Step 1: Car Inspection

 After you have decided the tyres look good, check:

-- That there is no leaks: look at the bottom of the car and on the floor where it is parked.
+- That there are no leaks: look at the bottom of the car and on the floor where it is parked

 - Finally, give a gentle kick at the exhaust pipe (tailpipe) to see if it is well fixed.
 If it flies off, you know the car is not worth buying and it will be hilarious.